Venafi/cert-manager-venafi-demo/README.md

 kubectl create secret generic cloudsecret --from-literal=apikey=YOUR_CLOUD_API_KEY_HERE --namespace cert-manager-example
 ```

-6. If you were trying cert-manager before please cleanup your previous installation: make clean
+6. If you have tried cert-manager before please cleanup your previous installation: make clean

 7. Run: `make install`

 8. To check that all pods were started run: `kubectl --namespace=cert-manager-example get pod`

-Initial start will take about 2-5 minutes, it's depends on your network connection, because cert-manager will download it's Docker images
+Initial start will take about 2-5 minutes, it depends on your network connection, because cert-manager will download its Docker images
 Successful start should look like this:

 ```